 The second stage of consultations was based on the Homelessness National Quality Framework Options Paper and were undertaken in February, March, April and May 2011.
 These consultations comprised of 16 public workshops in each state and territory, interviews with people experiencing homelessness and with service providers who were unable to attend workshops, written submissions and an online survey.

-The Australian Government Department of Families, Housing, Community Services and Indigenous Affairs has released the Stage 2 Report produced by Ipsos-Eureka Social Research Institute.
+The former Australian Government Department of Families, Housing, Community Services and Indigenous Affairs released the Stage 2 Report produced by Ipsos-Eureka Social Research Institute.
 It is based on consultations with people experiencing homelessness or at risk of homelessness and with service providers on quality service provisions.